 Data can aid and streamline processes for the marketing, finance, sales, customer service, legal, operations, and other teams across the organization.
 When decisions are made based on data, they’re typically better and lead to greater success.
 Therefore, to the extent possible (and allowed by law of course), make sure the decision-makers have access to the right data to make the best decisions.

-When your employees use data on a daily basis, it’s critical that your company has a data governance policy and related procedures in place to keep data private and secure.
+When your employees use data on a daily basis, it’s critical that your company has data privacy policies and related procedures in place to keep data secure and compliant with relevant privacy laws like the California Consumer Protection Act (CCPA).
 This includes both internal and external data to prevent illegal data-sharing and other data-related practices that could be illegal or unethical.

 Key Takeaways to Leverage Data for Business Growth